 Have you been invited to many baby showers lately?
 Have to bring a dish to pass as well as a gift for the mom-to-be?
 Everyone loves popcorn and for gourmet popcorn is very trendy right now.
 This pink and blue popcorn is just the thing.
 Keep an eye on the expectant mama to see if she is cornering the market on any one color!

 - Place sugar and water in small pan over medium heat.

 - Bring to a boil over medium heat and keep stirring until it thickens (3-5 minutes)-I suggest setting a timer for 7 minutes once it begins to boil.

-- Once thickened remove from heat and add food coloring.
+- Once thickened remove from heat, divide into two, and add food coloring.
 Stir well and immediately pour over popcorn.

 - Pour onto wax paper, parchment or silicone liners and allow to cool.

 - I put the popcorn right onto a silicone lined baking sheet.
 The popcorn lies flat and it's easier to drizzle the syrup over more that way.
 Be sure to separate your popcorn for each color.